pwoodsannan/pwoodsannan/README.md

 **MSc Applied AI, Cranfield University (in progress)** An incredible course that I am loving.
 The content has given me a wide understanding of AI.
 I now feel confident enough in my own understanding to have my own theories and ideas.
 I have also met so many people from different technical backgrounds, which has been interesting to discuss and learn from.

-## Let's Talk About

-Agentic AI and multi-agent systems

-Responsible and ethical AI development

-Career pivots from engineering to tech.
-I have found the change sometimes challenging but rewarding.

 ---

 **Connect with me**